GeeWee/geewee.github.io/_posts/2019-09-18-django-middleware-walkthrough.md

 ---
-title: An in-depth walkthrough of Djangos default middleware
+title: An In-Depth walkthrough of Djangos Default Middleware
 short:
   "This is a very in-depth walkthrough of what the different pieces of Djangos default MiddleWare does, and how it relates to django-rest-framework.
   Most of this isn’t particularly relevant to know unless you’re debugging a Middleware issue - in that case it’s invaluable information. "